 Acknowledgement of Responsibility and History of Abuse in Three Time Frames

-The previous analysis addressed the participants’ criminal lifestyles as reflected in their life story interviews.
-This section presents descriptive analysis using Author, et al.’s (20xx) semi-structured interviews.
+In our previous analysis, we addressed the participants’ criminal lifestyles as reflected in their life story interviews.
+Here, we present a descriptive analysis using Author et al.’s (20xx) semi-structured interviews.
 The semi-structured interviews refer to the offenses that the participants had been convicted of, as presented in three time frames: present tense: “I committed the offense because…”; retrospective perspective of the offense: “Factors that led me to break the law…”; hypothetical state: “I could have prevented the offense…” The range of the answers can be classified into four categories:

 It depends on me.
 I could have prevented the criminal act – taking full responsibility;